wajidtarar/waybound-logistics/KNOWN_GAPS.md

   test user), but a production version would need to sign/verify `state` to prevent tampering.

-  - **Best-effort duplicate check.**

-  updated with the service-role usage (same pattern as before) and the "best-effort duplicate check" simplification
+  - **register-tracking / sync-tracking use the service role key**, same deferred-hardening pattern as extract-document.
+Verified working correctly against 17Track's sandbox number 111111 with accurate event normalization and duplicate prevention (confirmed: 21 events synced once, 0 duplicates on re-sync).